A curated look at the top 10 shows of the last 50 years at Queensland Theatre.

 The Sunshine Club, 1999

 The Company closed out the decade in November and December of 1999 with a completely homegrown production.
-Commissioned by Queensland Theatre Company itself, musical The Sunshine Club was set in post-World War II Brisbane, with music and lyrics by Brisbane-born playwright Wesley Enoch — later to become Artistic Director — and music by North Queensland-born composer John Rodgers.
+Commissioned by Queensland Theatre Company itself, musical The Sunshine Club was set in post-World War II Brisbane, with book and lyrics by Brisbane-born playwright Wesley Enoch — later to become Artistic Director — and music by North Queensland-born composer John Rodgers.

 It opened at the Playhouse, QPAC after a short run in Cairns’ Civic Theatre.
 Prominently featuring First Nations actors, it was the big acting break for The Sapphires director Wayne Blair, and the cast included Ursula Yovich, David Page, Christen O’Leary, Elaine Crombie, Tessa Rose and Roxanne McDonald.
 The Sunshine Club tells the story of an Aboriginal soldier returned from the war who starts a club where black and white people can meet, mingle and dance.